Table of Contents

 Style Decoded:

 - Grab all the hair from both sides of your head and separate them from the hair at the back.
-There should three distinct sections in your hair now.
+There should be three distinct sections in your hair now.

 - Roll the section of hair at the back into a bun and secure it a little above the middle.

-- Roll up the sections of side hair separately and then, wrap them around the previous bun together.
+- Roll up the sections of side hair separately and then wrap them around the previous bun together.
 Secure with hairpins and hairspray.

 3. Smart And Trendy Straight